What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-Any share issue must be adopted by the GMS.
+Any share issue must be approved by the GMS.

 The capital increase must be registered with the Trade Registry.

-The articles of association or the GMS may authorize the board of directors or the Directorate to increase the registered share capital of the company, within a period of time which cannot exceed five years from the date of its incorporation, up to a determined face value (authorized capital), by issuing new shares in exchange for contributions.
-The face value of the authorized capital must not exceed half of the registered share capital existing at the authorization above.
+Shares issued in exchange of cash contributions must be paid upon subscription in a percentage of at least 30% of their face value and entirely within the maximum of 3 years as of the date of the GMS decision publication in the Official Gazette.
+Shares issued for in -kind contribution must be paid within the same 3 year term.
+The Articles of Association or the GMS may authorise the BoD or the Directorate to increase the registered share capital of the company, within a period of time which cannot exceed five (5) years from the date of its incorporation, up to a determined face value (authorised capital), by issuing new shares in exchange for contributions.
+The face value of the authorised capital must not exceed half of the registered share capital existing at the authorisation above.

 Existing shareholders benefit from a preference right upon issues of new shares, which can be lifted only under certain restrictive conditions.